fairlydurable/useful-cmds/README.md

   help:  This help message.
 ```

-### Documentation Repository Utilities
+### Ticketing and Documentation Repository Utilities

 **rgrep** - Recursive search in the file type I set, like Markdown-only or JSON-only.
+I use this multiple times a day.

 ```
 Usage: rgrep [-cl] <file_extension> <search_pattern>